 Gov. Whitmer Announces Winners for 2022 Governor’s Service Awards

-Winners will be honored at the Fox Theatre on Nov.
+Winners honored at the Fox Theatre on Nov.
 17 in Detroit

 Gov. Gretchen Whitmer and the Michigan Community Service Commission today announced 46 individuals, businesses and nonprofit organizations recipients of the 2022 Governor's Service Awards and applauded their commitment to volunteerism, service or philanthropy.